 Hi, Jennifer here again.
 I hope you’ve been enjoying our Theme Park Week!
 Our team has had a blast here at Checking In and on Instagram, reliving these recent Central Florida park adventures.

 On Tuesday, I shared a recap of what my very first theme park visit post-COVID, to Disney’s Magic Kingdom® Theme Park, was like.
-Since then, I enjoyed an equally positive, low-crowds experience at Epcot’s Food & Wine Festival and today, I’m sharing what SeaWorld® Orlando is like these days.
+Since then, I enjoyed an equally positive, low-crowd experience at Epcot’s Food & Wine Festival and today, I’m sharing what SeaWorld® Orlando is like these days.

 Now, SeaWorld is my sister-in-law, Theresa’s, #1 most favorite place to go.
 And since I had such positive experiences at Walt Disney World® Theme Parks, I recently (and happily) joined her for a masks-on, weekday visit to SeaWorld Orlando to celebrate her birthday.